 What Will Yours be Worth?

 There are always reasons not to contribute to your TSP.
-Just understand that not contributing is one of the most costly mistakes you can make.
+Understand that not contributing is one of the most costly mistakes you can make.
 Our hope is that the story above and seeing how much yours will be worth gives you a reason to start.
 It’s worth it.
 The TSP is hands down the easiest way to become a millionaire.
 You can do it by contributing a few hundred a month that you never missed because it is automatically deducted.
 That’s it.
 You don’t have to work on wall street or even be remotely interested in investing to be a multimillionaire.

 What would you rather worry about?
 What to do with $2.2 million or having a few hundred dollars extra per month?